bindralab/CellPyAbility/README.md

 # CellPyAbility

 The objective of CellPyAbility is to offer an open-access cell viability analysis tool that seamlessly integrates with our provided [protocols](path/to/protocol).
+Please review our [license](LICENSE.txt) prior to use.

+## Purpose

+The purpose of this repository is to offer open-access software for the automated quantitiation of nuclei in cell viability experiments, referred to herein as growth delay assays (GDAs).

+Nuclei counting provides several advantages over other common methods of measuring cell viability.
+Compared to the commonly used methylthiazol tetrazolium (MTT; reduction-based) or CellTiter-Glo (ATP-based) assays, GDAs:
+- provide single-cell resolution of survival
+- are insensitive to metabolic variability within a cell or between cell lines
+- are compatible with redox-altering chemicals
+- require simpler methodology
+- can be used on live cells using non-toxic nuclear dyes like Hoechst.

+A disadvantage of the GDA is the computational and temporal cost of the required image analysis.
+We present CellPyAbility, which rapidly generates dose-response metrics and publication-ready graphics from a folder of unedited, whole-well GDA images in approximately one minute on commodity hardware.

 ## Prerequisites